Powell to journalist Bob Woodward on his health struggles: 'Don't feel sorry for me' – KION546

 Powell’s trailblazing career spanned numerous presidential administrations.
 He was chairman of the Joint Chiefs during the George H.W.
 Bush administration and the US-led victory in the first Gulf War.
 But as secretary of state in the George W. Bush administration, he played a key role pushing faulty intelligence before the United Nations to advocate for the 2003 Iraq War, something he’d later call a “blot” on his record.

-In the July interview, Woodward discussed Powell’s views on war and his moniker as “a reluctant warrior.”
+In the July interview, Woodward asked about Powell’s views on war and his moniker as “a reluctant warrior.”

 “Whenever that is asked of me, I say, true.
 I am a reluctant warrior.
 I don’t like wars.
 I don’t want to be a warrior,” Powell said.
 “But remember the other thing that is well-known about me.
 And that is we go to a war, and I will do everything I can to beat the crap out of somebody, and win.”

-Note: This story has been updated with additional details from the interview.